 Once enabled, find and copy the JS Snippet on the left menu of the Web Analytics page anytime.

 RUM (Real User Measurement) data is more accurate than any synthetic tool, such as Pagespeed(lab data) or Webpagetest.
-Using Cloudflare Web Analytics will get you a real sense of your user experience and instant feedback of your Core Web Vitals.
+Using Cloudflare Web Analytics will get you a real sense of your user experience and instant feedback on your Core Web Vitals.

-Core Web Vitals is only supported in Chromium browsers, but Cloudflare says it has plans to support Safari and Firefox as soon as possible.
+Core Web Vitals Analytics is only supported in Chromium browsers, but Cloudflare says it has plans to support Safari and Firefox as soon as possible.